30 Easter egg hunt ideas and clues for all ages

 The joy of an Easter egg hunt is… well, okay, it’s chocolate, obviously, but there’s a significant amount of delight to be had in solving clues to lead you to the chocolatey treasure.

 When you start planning your Easter egg hunt ideas, you’ll need to pick locations that you can easily drop a hint about in clues.
-So here are our top suggestions for some Easter egg hunt clues, perfect for Easter egg hunting through different areas in your house!
+So here are our top suggestions for some Easter egg hunt rhymes and riddles.

 Rhyming clues